Related Content

 So if you wanted to take this train to Gent, look for the train on the electronic departure displays heading to Oostende at 08:04.

-If you will departing from Bruxelles-Midi station on any high speed train other than the Eurostar, it's a good idea to keep these three things in mind:
+If you will departing from Bruxelles-Midi station on any high speed train other than the Eurostars to London which commence their journeys in Bruxelles / Brussels, it's a good idea to keep these three things in mind:

-(1) Security checks can be in place when accessing the voies/sporen (platforms/tracks) 3-6 that the Thalys, TGV and ICE trains usually depart from.
+(1) Security checks were in place when accessing the voies/sporen (platforms/tracks) 3-6 that the TGV InOui trains to France and the Eurostar trains to Paris, Germany and The Netherlands usually depart from; the ICE trains to Germany can also depart from this part of the station.

 If you arrive by Metro, then when you have ascended and entered into the station, this international departure area is ahead and slightly over to the right.

-Look out for the purple windows of the SNCB International Ticket office.
+Look out for the blue signage on the SNCB International Ticket office.

 The 'A' sections are to the north, towards the city centre.